-An organization may apply in one category only: General Operating Support (GOS); OR Special Project (SP) OR Technical Assistance (TA).
+An organization may apply in one category only:

+- General Operating Support (GOS); or - Special Project (SP), including Technical Assistance

 The maximum grant an organization may request is \$5,000.

 Applicants cannot be funded in the same fiscal year by both the Union County Local Arts Grant Program and the New Jersey State Council on the Arts.
 If you are uncertain where to apply, please call OCHA to discuss your options.